Costly defense traits in structured populations: Introduction

 \section{Introduction}

-Altruism refers to the behavior of an individual that decreases the reproductive success of the actor while increasing the reproductive success of one or more recipients.
+If individuals of a prey population defend their conspecifics when predators arrive, this may be dangerous for the acting individual and thus be costly in the evolutionary sense of decreasing the expected number of their surviving offspring.
+For example, alarm calling has been described as altruistic behavior \citep{Tamachi87}.
+Altruism is defined as a behavior that decreases the reproductive success of the actor while increasing the reproductive success of one or more recipients \citep{Hamilton1964a}.
 In most natural systems, non-altruistic individuals benefit from altruistic individuals without suffering from the fitness disadvantage and, thus, have a direct reproductive advantage.
 So how can genetically inherited selfless behavior be explained by natural selection?
-This problem has bothered biologists since Charles Darwin who reflected the puzzle of sterile social insects such as the worker castes of ants in his famous book ``The Origin of Species''~\cite{Darwin1859}.
+This problem has bothered biologists since Charles Darwin, who reflected the puzzle of sterile social insects such as the worker castes of ants in his famous book ``The Origin of Species''~\citep{Darwin1859}.